rajen-shres/cobalt/docs/cobalt/django_for_porkchops.rst

 Use Custom Exceptions
 =====================

 Exceptions are the acceptable face of the old GOTO statement.
-They let you quite your code in the middle if something goes wrong.
+They let you quit your code in the middle if something goes wrong.
 However, it is better to say exactly what went wrong and not just use a built in exception.

 Don't do this::